FenixEdu/fenixedu.github.io/dev/api/index.md

 course may be lectured simultaneously in multiple degrees during the same academic term.

-The "moreInfo" field holds curricular information for each set of degrees in which the course is lectured.
+The "competences" field holds curricular information for each set of degrees in which the course is lectured.
 Usually this information is the same for all the associated degrees.